animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:
+Spring Data for GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:

 </div>